weenieLi/knn_lilic_patternReg_mnist/README.md

 # knn_lilic_patternReg_mnist
 the homework from pr's knn task

-some resource are coming from csdn, copy that ❀
+some resource are coming from csdn, acknowledgement❀

 reference:
 1.lanqiao.cn